AADmitriy/djan_market/README.md

 Finally, go to the directory with manage.py and start program with `python manage.py runserver` command.

-### Created for education purpose and misses some details such as real DataBase and nginx server.
+### Created for education purpose and misses some serious details such as real DataBase and nginx server.